USAG Rheinland-Pfalz kicks off holiday season with community celebration

 |0

-This work, USAG Rheinland-Pfalz kicks off holiday season with community celebration [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Rheinland-Pfalz kicks off holiday season with community celebration, by Bernd Mai, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.